There's no specific treatment for tonsillitis and most cases get better without treatment within a week.

-Over-the-counter (OTC) painkillers such as paracetamol and ibuprofen can help relieve symptoms such as a sore throat.
+Over-the-counter painkillers, such as paracetamol and ibuprofen, can help relieve painful symptoms such as a sore throat.

-When treating children with painkillers it is important to check you have bought the correct type and dosage as younger children only need small dosages.
-Your pharmacist will be able to advise you.
+If treating your children with painkillers, it's important that you use the correct type and dosage.
+Younger children only need small dosages.
+Your pharmacist will be able to advise you about this.

-Children under 16 years of age should not take aspirin.
+Children under 16 years of age shouldn't be given aspirin.

-Some people find that gargling with a mild antiseptic solution can help relieve a sore throat.
+Over-the-counter treatments that can soothe a sore throat, such as lozenges and oral sprays, are also available.
+Some people find that gargling with a mild antiseptic solution can also help relieve a sore throat.

-An alternative method is to gargle with warm salty water.
+Alternatively, you could try gargling with warm, salty water.
 Mix half a teaspoon of salt (2.5g) with a quarter of a litre (eight ounces) of water.
-It is important never to swallow the water so this method may not be suitable for younger children.
+It's important not to swallow the water so this method may not be suitable for younger children.

-Even if tests confirm that your tonsillitis is due to a bacterial infection you still may not be prescribed antibiotics.
-There are two main reasons for this:
+Antibiotics may not be prescribed even if tests confirm that your tonsillitis is caused by a bacterial infection.
+The two main reasons for this are:

-- in most cases of tonsillitis the use of antibiotics will not speed up the recovery time but can still cause unpleasant side effects such as stomach pain and feeling sick
+- in most cases, antibiotics won't speed up the recovery but they can cause unpleasant side effects, such as stomach pain and feeling sick

-- the more an antibiotic is used to treat a non-serious infection, the greater the chance that it will not be effective in treating a more serious infection (this is known as antibiotic resistance)
+- the more an antibiotic is used to treat a non-serious infection, the greater the chance it won't be effective in treating more serious infections; this is known as antibiotic resistance

 - you or your child has a weakened immune system